 Mount Sinai Innovation Awards

-These new annual awards were created to recognize either individual or collaborative investigators in the Mount Sinai Health System whose research has the potential to make significant commercial or health impacts.
-The first-ever award recipient(s) were honored at this year’s conference.
+These annual awards recognize either individual or collaborative investigators in the Mount Sinai Health System whose research has the potential to make significant commercial or health impacts.
+The first-ever award recipient(s) were honored at the 2015 conference.

 This timeline showcases Mount Sinai Health System’s long history of groundbreaking firsts, from improved treatments for cancer to genetic engineering and biotechnology.